-Artist development services are very personalized.
+Artist management services are very personalized.
 Please contact us with as much information as possible to start a dialog with our team, providing:

 - – What’s your story?